-I also added in a bit of ricotta to give it that fun-to-eat texture.
-This recipe is sure to be a hit with your family!
+I added in a bit of ricotta cheese to the batter to give this lemon pancake recipe a fun-to-eat and fluffy texture.
+This not so basic pancake recipe is chalked full of delicious lemon flavor and is sure to be a hit with your family!

-These pancakes were inspired by my fluffy chocolate pancakes recipe.
-Side note: you'll want to make those ones as well!
+Looking for more fluffy pancake recipes?
+These pancakes were inspired by my chocolate pancakes recipe.
+Side note: you’ll want to make those and our ube pancakes as well!

 - All-purpose flour